Physical Therapy Pre-Professional Preparation

 Linthicum Hall 116C

 TU provides advising to assist students with their undergraduate preparation for this field.
-Students may choose to meet periodically with a CHP Pre-Physical Therapy advisor who can assist in planning academic schedules that will optimize their chances of acceptance into competitive and screened physical therapy programs.
+Students may choose to meet periodically with a CHP Pre-Physical Therapy adviser who can assist in planning academic schedules that will optimize their chances of acceptance into competitive and screened physical therapy programs.